juliangruber/level-nearby-stream/README.md

 # level-nearby-stream

-Stream in nearby places using the browser's geolocation and [level-places](https://github.com/Wayla/level-places).
+Stream in nearby places using the browser's geolocation, a convenient client-side counterpart to [level-places](https://github.com/Wayla/level-places).

 ## Usage